Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 ---

 This post contains a description of an audio amplifier I built as a DIY project for the purpose of learning electronics.
 The post discusses design of electronic circuit of the amplifier.
 It also discusses simulations and analyses that were run on the KiCad amplifier model to check if the amplifier operation meets expectations (simulation behavior can differ from physical device behavior, so desired results of simulation do not guarantee desired operation of real amplifier).
 KiCad project with electronic circuit schematic and PCB design is attached here(todo).
-Finally the post describes physical construction of the device and attempts to start the built amplifier.
 While designing the amplifier I used Audio Power Amplifier Design Handbook as a reference.
 Most of the ideas used to create the project is taken from this book, although my amplifier is not a direct copy of any amplifier presented there.

 Prerequisites: The article does not explain basic concepts of electronics, electronic elements and building blocks of electronic circuits that are widely known and their descriptions can be easily found on the Internet.